 NZ Government Web Standards

-Effective 01 July 2019, there are two web standards that Government organisations need to meet, the Web Accessibility Standard and the Web Usability Standard.
+Effective 01 July 2019, there are 2 web standards that Government organisations need to meet, the Web Accessibility Standard and the Web Usability Standard.

 We have updated the NZ Government Web Standards, which define how to make sure government websites are accessible and usable by everyone, including disabled people.

 All public service and non-public service agencies must meet the NZ Government Web Accessibility Standard from 1 July 2019.